 - Choose a hotel centrally located—the more central, the better.
 By doing so, you can easily walk to all the main attractions and explore the city CBD on foot.
 Location is no. 1 priority that makes a hotel interesting, next to room comfort and amenities.

 - Free internet and wi-fi in the hotel room is a perk.
 Considering the ridiculously high internet connection rates in Australia, getting free wi-fi in hotels is a huge benefit.
 Not all hotels include free wi-fi, though, so do your research.

 - Restaurant with a good breakfast This is an additional benefit that you can choose to add to your package.
 The idea of not having to leave the hotel early in the morning to have breakfast will add extra comfort and quality to your stay.

 - Watch out for discounted hotel rooms.
 While it may be difficult to strike a 40% discount on the hotel room price, a 20% discount can be relatively easy to get.
 On an average hotel, price means 50 dollars per night.
 Paying 150 dollars instead of 200 dollars a night makes a huge difference.
 And the savings can go to a nice restaurant meal.

 Other types of accommodation in Australian cities

-If you prefer staying with a local, stay with Airbnb, then will be the perfect fit for you.
+If you prefer staying with a local, stay with Airbnb, it will be the perfect fit.
 However, Airbnb may not be the cheapest solution though; in fact, an Airbnb stay in all major Australian cities will be around 120-150 dollars per night.
 Secondly, it will be challenging to find a room centrally located.
 So Airbnb rooms may turn out to be as expensive as a hotel room.

 How to save money on getting around in Australian Cities